mnielsen/finding_scenius/finding_scenius.md

 Torvalds's comment illustrates the attitude many technical people have about discussions of "soft" human-centred subjects.
-And I'm acutely aware that the current essay on scenius fits this bill just as much as do the subjects of books such as Covery's.
-We don't yet have a science which answers questions such as how to spend one's time, how to deal with your spouse, how to create a great creative scene, and so on.
-But such questions still matter, and so self-help books rack up millions of sales.
+And I'm acutely aware that this essay fits this bill just as much as do books such as Covery's.
+We don't yet have a science which answers questions such as how to live an effective and meaningful life, how to create a great creative scene, and so on.
+But such questions still matter, and so self-help books and essays rack up sales and pageviews.

 Many in the intellectual elite sneer at such self-help as witch-doctory.
 "It's not real science", they say.
 True.
 But, and here's the rub, they _can't point to obviously superior solutions_.
-And the problem is that just because we don't yet have a good science of how to live, doesn't mean we get to opt out of questions like how to live a happy and interesting life.
+And just because we don't yet have a good science of these questions doesn't mean we get to opt out of answering them.
 The right question isn't whether Covey and his ilk are witch doctors.
 Rather, when you only have witch doctors to choose from, you want to make darn sure you find the best witch doctor available.

-This phenomenon has led to something interesting: psychologists are colonzizing self-help, writing books using the fact that they're REAL SCIENCE as a marketing credential.
+This phenomenon has led to something interesting: psychologists and sociologists are colonizing self-help, writing books making much of the fact that they're REAL SCIENCE as a marketing credential.
 Unfortunately, the results are often oversold, the evidence and reasoning little better than in any other books.
 In another century or two I expect we'll genuinely _know_ a lot about these sorts of questions.
 But for now, the "scientific" self-help books seem little more trustworthy than any other.
 We're stuck trying to find high quality witch doctors, regardless of whether they have PhDs, MDs, or simply a charismatic personality and writing style.

 For all these reasons I was somewhat hesitant to write this essay.
 I'm well aware that we're still at the stage of just-so stories in understanding things like scenius.
-Still, I believe that it's worth thinking hard about, no matter how imperfect and uncertain the results may be.
+Still, I believe that it's worth thinking hard about these questions, no matter how imperfect and uncertain the results may be.
 Just because a question is difficult is no reason to refrain from attempting to answer it.

 ## Appendix: Was Florence a statistical fluke?